 The number of clusters to create.
 When left empty, the tool will evaluate the optimal number of clusters using the spectral gap heuristic.
 The optimal number of clusters will be reported in the messages window.

 If specified, this table contains the representative time series for each cluster based on both the average for each time series cluster and the medoid time series.
-Charts created from this table can be accessed by clicking the List By Charts tab in the Contents pane
+Charts created from this table can be accessed in the Standalone Tables section.

 The following Python script demonstrates how to use the TimeSeriesClustering tool.

 import arcpy arcpy.env.workspace = r"C:\Analysis" arcpy.stpm.TimeSeriesClustering("COUNTY_CRIME.NC", "COUNT", "COUNTY_CRIME_PATTERNS", "PROFILE", 5 , "CRIME_CHARTS")